 1921 - 1940

-Two Malaysian directors, namely Mr. Lee Loy Seng (left) and Mr. Yeoh Chin Hin (right), were appointed to KLKA’s Board.
+Two Malaysian directors, Mr. Lee Loy Seng and Mr. Yeoh Chin Hin, were appointed to KLKA’s Board.

-Kuala Lumpur Kepong Berhad (“KLK”) was incorporated in Malaysia and under a Scheme of Reconstruction, KLKA went into voluntary liquidation with KLK taking over the assets and liabilities of KLKA.
+Kuala Lumpur Kepong Berhad (KLK) was incorporated in Malaysia.
+Under a Scheme of Reconstruction in Malaysia, KLKA went into voluntary liquidation with KLK taking over the assets and liabilities of KLKA.

-KLK’s shares listed on the stock exchanges of Kuala Lumpur, Singapore and London.
+KLK’s shares are listed on the stock exchanges of Kuala Lumpur, Singapore and London.

 Acquisition of all the minority shareholdings in Kepong Plantations Berhad.

-Corporate Head Office moved from Kuala Lumpur to Ladang Pinji, Perak.
+Corporate Head Office moved from Kuala Lumpur to Ladang Pinji, Perak Darul Ridzuan.

 1981 - 2000